wcywin/front-booking-app/README.md

-# Modern Front layout of a Booking App made with Flexbox, Advanced CSS3 and Sass - RWD, cross-browser, esthetic
+# Modern Front layout of a Booking App made with Flexbox, Advanced CSS3 and Sass - RWD, cross-browser, esthetical

 Built with:
 - Flexbox